 What You Should Do – An infection of any kind needs immediate dentist attention.
-Until you can see your dentist Glendale, try applying clove oil on the infected area.
+Until you can see your dentist in Glendale, try applying clove oil to the infected area.
 This will help reduce swelling and lessen pain.

-2. Broken tooth – This may happen due to an injury caused by accident.
+2. Broken tooth – This may happen due to an injury caused by an accident.

-3. Mouth bleeding – It could be signs of gum disease, also known as Gingivitis.
+3. Mouth bleeding – It could be a sign of gum disease, also known as Gingivitis.

 What You Should Do – Sit upright.
 If you need to lie down, lie flat on your back.
 Keep your head lifted up.
 Try using a cold compress to stop bleeding until you can see a dentist.
 Dr. Sahakyan will be able to guide you on the possible cause of bleeding.
 In the case of Gingivitis, the procedure for treatment needs to be performed without delay to avoid loss of teeth.